Yang Lian (poet): Post-1989

-Yang Lian was a fellow of Wissenschaftskolleg in Berlin for 2012 / 2013. he is a guest-professor of Nanjing University of the Arts, The Arts College of Hebei University and Yangzhou University.
-Since 2014, he was invited to be a distinguished professor and a writer in residency in Shantou University, Guangdong Province, China.
+Yang Lian was a fellow of Wissenschaftskolleg in Berlin for 2012 / 2013. he is a guest professor of Nanjing University of the Arts, The Arts College of Hebei University and Yangzhou University.
+Since 2014, he has been invited to be a distinguished professor and a writer in residency at Shantou University, Guangdong Province, China.
 In 2013, he was invited to become a member of The Norwegian Academy for Literature and Freedom of Expression.
 Along with fellow Misty Poets, he has reportedly been nominated for the Nobel Prize for Literature.
+In 2024, he received the Zbigniew Herbert International Literary Award having been described as "one of China’s most eminent living poets and an unwavering freedom of speech campaigner".

-Since 2005 he is professor at European Graduate School in Saas-Fee, Switzerland and artistic director of the Unique Mother Tongue series of international poetry-arts events held periodically in London.
+Since 2005, he is professor at European Graduate School in Saas-Fee, Switzerland, and artistic director of the Unique Mother Tongue series of international poetry-arts events held periodically in London.